lancerael/pi/README.md

 **@pi-lib/use-timer**

-Hook used to add setTimeout or setInterval a React component
+Hook used to add setTimeout or setInterval to a React component

 **Peer Dependencies:** @pi-lib/constants, react